mikebrady/shairport-sync/BUILD.md

 # Build and Install Shairport Sync
 This guide is for a basic installation of Shairport Sync in a recent (2018 onwards) Linux or FreeBSD.

-Shairport Sync can be built as an AirPlay 2 player (with [some limitations](AIRPLAY2.md#features-and-limitations)) or as "classic" Shairport Sync – a player for the older, but still supported, AirPlay (aka "AirPlay 1") protocol.
+Shairport Sync can be built as an AirPlay 2 player (with [some limitations](AIRPLAY2.md#features-and-limitations)) or as classic Shairport Sync – a player for the older, but still supported, "classic" AirPlay (aka "AirPlay 1") protocol.
 Check ["What You Need"](AIRPLAY2.md#what-you-need) for some basic system requirements.

+Note that Shairport Sync does not work well in virtual machines -- YMMV.

 Overall, you'll be building and installing two programs – Shairport Sync itself and [NQPTP](https://github.com/mikebrady/nqptp), a companion app that Shairport Sync uses for AirPlay 2 timing.
 If you are building classic Shairport Sync, NQPTP is unnecessary and can be omitted.